sebapersson/PEtab.jl/README.md

 `PEtabModel` translates the SBML ODE model into [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) format, which allows for symbolic computations of the Jacobian.
 Additionally, it generates functions for computing initial values, observation functions, and events from the PEtab-files.

 With a `PEtabModel`, you can create a `PEtabODEProblem` to compute the cost, gradient, and Hessian of the model.
-For instance, you can solve the model ODE using the [QNDF](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/) solver, compute the gradient via [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl), and approximate the Hessian via the Gauss-Newton method with the following code:
+For instance, you can solve the model ODE using the [QNDF](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/) solver, compute the gradient via [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl), and approximate the Hessian via the Gauss-Newton method with:

 ```julia
 using OrdinaryDiffEq